 One of the common reasons to learn to sew is to make things for children.
 This super easy Circle Skirt comes in as sizes from 2 to 12 and is a great quick sew using knits.
 It’s a very versatile pattern that would look cute sewn up in so many fabrics.

 As a first and easy quilt, the Puff Quilt is perfect!
 Use fat quarters or scraps to produce a unique and beautiful quilt.
 It’s so easy and fun to make!
+[Edit: this class is no longer free but is still available to purchase.]

 These little gift bags are a great use of your sewing skills and they don’t need much fabric.
 This tutorial from Alanda Craft shows you how to make your own in step-by-step instructions.